-Your daughter or son is choosing between hundreds of destinations and thousands of study abroad programs worldwide.
-When choosing a study abroad program, there are typically several questions students ask themselves.
+Your student is choosing between hundreds of destinations and thousands of study abroad programs worldwide.
+When choosing a program, there are typically several questions students ask themselves.
 Where?
 For how long?
 Will classes taken abroad apply toward my major and/or minor?
 Where can I live?
 What can I afford?
 What level of cultural immersion am I prepared for?

-The best thing you can do for your daughter or son is to assist them in identifying these and other questions.
-Your daughter or son should next work with their home school’s study abroad advisor, academic advisor, and the DIS North American Office to answer these questions.
-We are happy to provide you with all the information we can, but we are certain you agree how important it is for your daughter or son to begin building the skills necessary for a term abroad by establishing independence and self reliance right from the start – through making their own inquiries, completing necessary paper work, researching information, and so forth.
+The best thing you can do for your student is to assist them in identifying these and other questions.
+Your student should next work with their home school’s study abroad advisor, academic advisor, and the DIS North American Office to answer these questions.
+We are happy to provide you with all the information we can, but we are certain you agree how important it is for your student to begin building the skills necessary for a term abroad by establishing independence and self-reliance right from the start – through making their own inquiries, completing necessary paperwork, researching information, and so forth.
 This section of the website is just for you, but our goal is to equip you with the links to information that is easily accessible by your student as well.

 What Makes DIS different?